- Introduction

 As usual, Astral have done a great job with the Editors Setup Documentation.

-2. Configure Ruff to be the default and take action on save:
+Configure Ruff to be the default formatter and take action on save:

 You can include and exclude rules in the settings.json, but they are better placed in a project TOML file.

-Once installed in VSCode, Ruff will automatically execute when you open or edit a Python file.
+Once installed in VSCode, Ruff will automatically run when you open or edit a Python file.

-You can click the rule in the Problem panel and get sent to a webpage explaining that rule.
-You can right click the issue and select auto-fix, ignore, etc. All good stuff.
+You can click the rule in the Problems panel and be taken to a webpage explaining that rule.
+You can right-click the issue and select auto-fix, ignore, etc. All good stuff.

 Pre-Commit